OwinoMichael/Lexer-Built-in-C/README.md

-# Monkey Language Lexer in C
+# Sam Language Lexer in C

-A lexical analyzer (lexer/tokenizer) implementation in C for the Monkey programming language, based on the "Writing An Interpreter In Go" book by Thorsten Ball.
+A lexical analyzer (lexer/tokenizer) implementation in C for the Sam programming language, based on the "Writing An Interpreter In Go" book by Thorsten Ball.

 ## Overview

-This lexer breaks down Monkey language source code into tokens, which is the first step in building an interpreter.
+This lexer breaks down Sam language source code into tokens, which is the first step in building an interpreter.
 It recognizes keywords, identifiers, numbers, and various operators/delimiters.

 ## Features